 The best phablet

-While T-Mobile doesn’t actually sell the Google Pixel 2 XL, it’s worth mentioning that nothing stops customers from buying one and using it on Magenta’s network. it houses arguably the best camera on mobile phones today and performs mind-blowingly fast, easily the best among all Android phones.
-Add to that quickest Android updates, whether that be about monthly security patches or Android OS version level — Google has promised 3 years of updates, till Android R, no less! — and you have a complete phone, which is only hurt by its non-exciting design.
-You can grab a panda version (black and white color model) to make up for that, BTW.
+While T-Mobile doesn’t actually sell the Google Pixel 3 XL, it’s worth mentioning that nothing stops customers from buying one via the Google Store and using it on Magenta’s network.
+It houses one of the best cameras on any mobile phone today and performs mind-blowingly fast, easily the best among all Android phones.
+Add to that quickest Android updates (Android Q beta is already available, BTW), whether that be about monthly security patches or Android OS — Google has promised 3 years of updates, till Android S — and you have a complete phone, which is only hurt by the largely unimpressive design compared to the competition, something many agree Google has yet to master.

 The best designed

 Ask 10 people what they think looks good, and you are likely to get 10 different answers, though inevitably with some overlap and consensus.
-The overall trend in 2017 among flagships was a significant reduction in the bezel around displays, and as such, all the devices listed in this piece make use of the new approach.
+The overall trend in 2018 among flagships was a significant reduction in the bezel around displays, and as such, all their successors are taking things a notch higher with even more thinner bezels.
 Selecting a phone will ultimately depend on what you like.

-Samsung’s Galaxy S9, S9+, Note 8, S8+ and S8 all share a similar design language, though as mentioned the Note 8 has a more boxy look going on.
-While the size situation might depend on individual preference, any of the five Samsung smartphones would definitely be a good choice for lots of looks.
+Overall, either of the three devices would definitely be a good-looking choice for lots of people.
 All phones feature a glass front and back, as well as a metal frame that blends subtly with the front and back of the body to give you a really smooth slab to hang on to.
 You must grab one of these in your hand to get a good idea of what these devices feel like — a premium smartphone, in all sense.

 The best camera